-The family bathroom comprises of wash hand basin, w.c and a raised shower bath with screen, giving you the option of a nice relaxing bubble bath whilst laying back and gazing at the stars or a refreshing shower whilst watching the waves lap the shore!
+A family bathroom includes wash hand basin, w.c and a raised shower bath with screen, providing you a coveted choice between a relaxing bubble bath whilst stargazing, or a refreshing shower with a view of waves lapping the shore.

-The second bedroom has two 3ft beds and a single fold away bed with un-spoilt views over the sheep studded marsh where the local smugglers plied their trade in years gone by, this room also benefits from an en suite shower room which again overlooks the atmospheric marsh.
+The second bedroom has two 3ft beds and a single fold away bed with un-spoilt views over the marsh.
+This room also benefits from an en-suite shower room with marsh views.

 Dog friendly Coastguards Cottages

 Dogs love to have a good sniff around a beach – space to run, water to splash in, interesting smells to discover and plenty of other dogs to play with.
-So when you bring your four-legged friend to Coastguards Beach House, it’s good to know that the dog friendly beach is right on your doorstep.
+So when you bring your four-legged friend to Coastguards, it’s good to know that the dog friendly beach is right on your doorstep.
 They will be in hound heaven!